Does AI have to be complex?

 This event has already taken place!

 To celebrate the start of the 21st century, the renowned journal *Nature* unveiled a list of the ten most-cited scientific articles in the world.
-Four of them directly concern artificial intelligence, and in first place is “Deep Residual Learning for Image Recognition,” better known as ResNet.
-What is surprising is that this seminal paper is not, technically speaking, extremely complex.
-And yet, it has revolutionized—and continues to revolutionize—AI research and paved the way for countless advancements.
+Four of them directly concern artificial intelligence, and at the top of the list is “Deep Residual Learning for Image Recognition,” better known as ResNet.
+What’s surprising is that this seminal paper is not, technically speaking, extremely complex.
+And yet, it has revolutionized—and continues to revolutionize—AI research and paved the way for countless advances.

 So, does AI have to be complex to be revolutionary?
-During this conference and discussion, we will delve into the content of this article, examine the progress it has enabled, and then open up a discussion with the audience on the major questions—both technical and philosophical—that it naturally raises.
+During this conference/debate, we’ll delve into the content of this article, examine the progress it has enabled, and then open the floor to a discussion with the audience on the major questions—both technical and philosophical—that it naturally raises.

-The presentation and discussion will feature two experts: Clément Carré (founding president of Bionomeex—a doctor specializing in machine learning) and Jean Gabriel Ganascia.
+The presentation and discussion will feature two experts: Clément Carré (founding president of Bionomeex—a doctor specializing in statistical learning) and Jean Gabriel Ganascia.